logo

 The need for specialist Right to Manage Solicitors.

 Exercising your right to manage involves some tricky areas of law – and very few solicitors deal with lease extension, freehold purchase or the right to manage on a day-to-day basis.
 Our leasehold team does – that’s all the five strong team do.
-And that’s why over the last 25 years, we have dealt with up to 500 of these cases a year.
+And that’s why over the last 25 years, we have dealt with up to 500 of these cases a year, and in total have helped around 10,000 people buy the freehold, extend their lease or exercise their RTM rights.

 But don’t just take our word for it.
 Our expertise is why